elifouts/elifouts/README.md

 ### Im just a guy who likes to code.

 - From: Cincinnati, Ohio
-- On the clock: Co-Op Engineer at Saratech
+- On the Clock: Applications Engineer at Saratech
 - Off the Clock: Coding, Skiing, Hiking

 ## Stats